Gaussian polytopes: a cumulant-based approach

 \begin{thm}[Cumulant bounds] Let $k\in \left\lbrace 3,4,\ldots \right\rbrace $ and $f\in \cB(\RR^d)$.
 Then, for sufficiently large $\lambda$,

 with constants $c_1,c_2\in (0,\infty)$ that only depend on $d$ and $\xi$.
 In a unified form, this means that

 for all $\xi\in \Xi$. \end{thm}

-The previous bound is now combined with the following lemma, which we recall from Section 5.3 in \cite{GroteThäle}.
+The previous bound is now combined with the following lemma.
 It summarizes results from \cite{DoeringEichelsbacher}, \cite{EichelsbacherSchreiberRaic} and \cite{SaulisBuch} in a simplified form that is tailored towards our applications.
 Let us write $c^k[X]$, $k\in\NN$, for the $k$th cumulant of a random variable $X$ with $\EE|X|^k<\infty$, that is,

 where $\mathfrak{i}$ is the imaginary unit.